joakim-brannstrom/proc/README.md

 # Caveat

-Depending on the order of the operations the behavior will be different because an operation **may** traverse from the child upp to the root.
+Depending on the order of the operations the behavior will be different because an operation **may** traverse from the child up to the root.
 As an example lets consider the combination of timeout and sandbox.
 The `kill` method of the sandbox will kill all children while the `kill` of the timeout will only kill the root process.
 This mean that the combination